PierreSachot/Internship-Reports/Pierre Sachot - week 4.md

 # Pierre Sachot internship report week 4

-This week I worked with Yannick on fixing the CDT CSourceNotFoundEditor problem - the unwanted error message that Eclipse CDT shows when users are running the debugger and jumping into a function which was in an other project file.
+This week I worked with Yannick on fixing the CDT CSourceNotFoundEditor problem - the unwanted error message that Eclipse CDT shows when users are running the debugger and jumping into a function which is in another project file.

 ## Context:
-When Eclipse CDT users user were running the debugger on the C Project, a window was opening on screen.
+When Eclipse CDT users were running the debugger on the C Project, a window was opening on screen.
 This window was both alarming in appearance and obtrusive.
 In addition, the message itself was unclear.
-For example, it could display "No source available for 0x02547", which is irelevent to the user because he/she does not have an access to this memory address.
+For example, it could display "No source available for 0x02547", which is irrelevent to the user because he/she does not have an access to this memory address.
 Several users had complained about it and expressed a desire to disable the window (see: [stack overflow: "Eclipse often opens editors for hex numbers (addresses?) then fails to load anything"](http://stackoverflow.com/questions/43361654/eclipse-often-opens-editors-for-hex-numbers-addresses-then-fails-to-load-anyt/43412237)).
-In this post, I will show you how we replaced CSourceUserNot FoundEditor with a better user experience display.
+In this post I will show you how we replaced CSourceUserNot FoundEditor with a better user experience display.

 ## Problem description: